Does Pennsylvania Have a One Bite Rule?

 Strict liability for a dog bite means that the dog owner is liable for the dog's aggression, even if they didn't expect it to occur.

-For example, even if a dog has never demonstrated aggressive behavior in the past, the owner should still take precautions to prevent a potential bite.
-If the bite occurs anyway, they are liable for the event.
+For example, even if a dog has never demonstrated aggressive behavior, the owner should still take precautions to prevent a potential bite.
+If the bite occurs anyway, the owner is liable for the event.

 Exceptions to Pennsylvania Dog Bite Laws